-Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: patients with possible or confirmed COVID-19 are isolated in appropriate facilities or designated areas where appropriate patients are cohorted according to clinical presentation risk assessment undertaken in yellow areas to cohort patients according to risk of onward transmission Isolation of Infectious Patients Policy in place Lack of side rooms for isolation and also number of toilet facilities per ward Geographical location of support services (e.g. Radiology) and provision of essential services (e.g. monitoring for Cardiac patients) Risk assessment undertaken in decision to allocate blue/yellow and green areas based on environment and geographical locatio Review of footprint services across all hospitals to reduce risk of cross infection Risk assessment undertaken based of symptoms (e.g. isolation of patients with diarrhoea areas used to cohort patients with or confirmed COVID-19 are compliant with the environmental requirements set out in the current PHE national guidance programme of review of air flow and ventilation undertaken throughout the pandemic Lack of side rooms for isolation and also number of toilet facilities per ward Geographical location of support services (e.g. Radiology) and provision of essential services Risk assessment undertaken in decision to allocate blue/yellow and green areas based on environment and geographical locatio Review of footprint of services across all hospitals to reduce risk patient occupancy, flow and
+7. Provide or secure adequate isolation facilities Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: • patients with possible or confirmed COVID-19 are isolated in appropriate facilities or designated areas where appropriate patients are cohorted according to clinical presentation risk assessment undertaken in yellow areas to cohort patients according to risk of onward transmission Isolation of Infectious Patients Policy in place Lack of side rooms for isolation and also number of toilet facilities per ward Geographical location of support services (e.g. Radiology) and provision of essential services (e.g. monitoring for Cardiac patients) Risk assessment undertaken in decision to allocate blue/yellow and green areas based on environment and geographical location Review of footprint of services across all hospitals to reduce risk of cross infection Risk assessment undertaken based on symptoms (e.g. isolation of patients with diarrhoea areas used to cohort patients with or confirmed COVID-19 are compliant with the environmental requirements set out in the current PHE national guidance programme of review of air flow and ventilation undertaken throughout the pandemic Lack of side rooms for isolation and also number of toilet facilities per ward Geographical location of support services (e.g. Radiology) and provision of essential services Risk assessment undertaken in decision to allocate blue/yellow and green areas based on environment and geographical location Review of footprint of services across all hospitals to reduce risk patient occupancy, flow and

-8. Secure adequate access to lab oratory support as appropriate (e.g. monitoring for Cardiac patients) some areas of estate particularly old and in poor condition activity adjusted to align to the environment Good IPC practice implemented in all areas of cross infection Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions There are systems and processes in place to ensure: testing is undertaken by competent and trained individual UKAS accredited PHE laboratory conducting testing for NW of England Posters to support training for staff on how to take a swab Staff may not be confident in process taking a swab • Where possible dedicated teams for testing in place patient and staff COVID-19 testing is undertaken promptly and in line with PHE and other national guidance Screening of non-elective patients in place Hospitals/MCS putting in place pre 48 hour testing for elective admissions Policy for staff screening developed MFT site of PHE host laboratory and has capacity for extensive screening guidance on testing of high risk groups Insufficient reagents meet all staff screeni demands. to being developed screening for other potential infections takes place Screening for alert organisms continued in line with trust policy.
+8. Secure adequate access to laborate oratory support as appropriate (e.g. monitoring for Cardiac patients) • some areas of estate particularly old and in poor condition activity adjusted to align to the environment • Good IPC practice implemented in all areas of cross infection Key lines of enquiry Evidence Gaps in Assurance M litigating Actions There are systems and processes in place to ensure: testing is undertaken by competent and trained individual UKAS accredited PHE laboratory conducting testing for NW of England Posters to support training for staff on how to take a swab Staff may not be confident in process for taking a swab Where possible dedicated teams for testing in place patient and staff COVID-19 testing is undertaken promptly and in line with PHE and other national guidance Screening of non-elective patients in place Hospitals/MCS putting in place pre 48 hour testing for elective admissions Policy for staff screening developed MFT site of PHE host laboratory and has capacity for extensive screening being developed following screening for other potential infections takes place Screening for alert organisms continued in line with trust policy.